dmbarbour/glas/docs/GlasObject.md

 ### Glob Headers

+Headers can be directly encoded as part of a glob value then bypassed via 'accessor'.
+Alternatively, it could be encoded as an annotation.
+However, these options make it difficult to reason locally about whether the header is referenced externally and must be preserved by tools.

-If a glob binary starts with an internal reference node, the skipped data cannot be part of the glob value.
+An alternative is to start the glob binary with an internal reference node.
+The skipped data cannot be observed as part of the glob data.
 I propose to use this space to instead store a glob header.

         0x88 (offset to data) (header) (data)